FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-This command withdraws an identity from the wallet.
-Once executed, a user will no longer be able to retreive the identity, replace keys, or create/sign attributes for that identity with this wallet.
+Given an identity public key, this command deletes the corresponding identity key pair from the wallet.
+Once executed, the user will no longer be able to retreive that key pair or sign attributes/endorsements with the key pair from this wallet.

 ## identity-keys-at-height